wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    QUESTION: sum without(status, instance, cpu)

-   Referencing a precomputed series is less resource-intensive than the same query repeating the same calculations frequently.
+   Referencing a precomputed series is less resource-intensive than repeated making the same calculations frequently for the same query.
 Instead of multiple dashboards referencing a series, recording rules can scrape metrics from one TSDB into another (to aggregate) -- to federate (share)  the result of a PromQL expression.

    To produce alerts with a custom threshold for each path's current error rate,
    <a target="_blank" href="https://www.robustperception.io/using-time-series-as-alert-thresholds/">
    use time series as alert thresholds</a>.
 Define recording rules with the same output metric name, but different path label values.
 This enables different error rate thresholds to be synthetically recorded for each path of an HTTP-serving application.
-Then a single alerting rule references the generated threshold metric name.
+Then a single <a href="#Alerting-Rules">alerting rule</a> references the generated threshold metric name.

    The default interval is 1 minute.
 That can be changed by the <tt>global.evaluation_interval</tt> field in the Prometheus configuration file or by the rule-group-specific interval override.